 5) Is there an emerging concept in IL / teaching and learning that you would want to ensure is included in the Immersion curriculum?

 The single PDF application must be electronically submitted by 11:59 p.m.
 Central time, Friday, November 4, 2016 to:

 Manager of Professional Development, ACRL

-Candidates will be interviewed at the ALA Annual Meeting in June 2014.
-Applicants invited for an in-person interview will be notified by April 30, 2014 so they have sufficient time to make travel plans.
+Candidates will be interviewed in person at the ALA Midwinter Meeting in January 2017.
+Applicants invited for an in-person interview will be notified by December 1, 2016 and may be required to provide additional information in mid-November.

-Questions can be directed to Bethany Tschaepe at email@example.com.
+Questions can be directed to John Cosgrove at firstname.lastname@example.org.